 Museums are awesome.
-Where else can you walk through an air-conditioned piece of history with information to learn about the details of our ancestors and those who have lived in this world before us?
-A place where you can view thousands of works of art to experience an artist’s eye and vision, and yes, in an air-conditioned building.
+Where else can you walk through a piece of history with information to learn about the details of our ancestors and those who have lived in this world before us?
+They are a place where you can view thousands of works of art and experience an artist’s eye and vision.
+But, did you know that there are many museums that you can visit from home by engaging with virtual museum tours?

 If your family is like mine and unable to visit the super cool museums because of geographical location, finances, or anything else, then know that we still have an option to learn in ways that weren’t available just a few years ago.
 Your kids can virtually visit a museum from the comfort of their very own home.